-In any threatening situation contact: dial 9-1-1.
+In any life threatening situation dial 9-1-1.

 In non-emergency situations contact:

-The BROWARD COUNTY REGIONAL COMMUNICATIONS NON-EMERGENCY NUMBER at: (954) 764-HELP (4357)
+The BROWARD COUNTY REGIONAL COMMUNICATIONS NON-EMERGENCY NUMBER at:

-The division functions 24 hours a day, 7days a week and is comprised of an all civilian command staff including a Director, Assistant Director, 3 Site Managers, 3 Assistant Site Managers, 41 supervisors and approximately 400 specially trained public safety s.
-In FY 13/14, the regional PSAPs managed by the Broward Sheriff's Office fielded over 1.2 million incoming 9-1-1 calls, 1.25 million non-emergency telephone calls and over 170,000 alarm calls.
-The Regional Communications Division has been awarded various accreditations to include the Commission on Law Enforcement Agencies (CALEA), the National Academy of Emergency Dispatch (NAED) and is a recipient of the Association of Public Safety Communications Officials (APCO) Project 33 certification, recognizing the Broward Sheriff's Office communications centers as meeting nationally recognized training standards.
+The Regional Communications Bureau fields over 1.25 million incoming 911 calls, 1.18 million non-emergency calls and over 157,000 alarm calls on an annual basis.
+The Regional Communications Bureau has been awarded various accreditations to include the Commission on Law Enforcement Agencies (CALEA), the International Academy of Emergency Dispatch (IAED) Accredited Center of Excellence in medical dispatching, and is a recipient of the Association of Public Safety Communications Officials (APCO) Project 33 certification, recognizing the Broward Sheriff's Office PSAPs as meeting nationally recognized training standards.

 The Regional Communications Bureau's 911 operators act as first responders by providing callers with emergency medical dispatch (EMD) services during all medical calls for service.
 Operators are specially trained to relay important medical instructions, known as Caller Aid, to our residents and visitors during life-threatening medical emergencies.
 These instructions include CPR, stroke and seizure triage, labor/delivery instructions and much more.